MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-variables.md

 The node will attempt to interpret literal values entered as String, Number or a Boolean type.

-For example, entering _123_ will be interpreted as Number.
-If you wanted this interpreted as a string value instead, you could wrap this value in double quotes, like _"123"_.
+For example, entering `123` will be interpreted as Number.
+If you wanted this interpreted as a string value instead, you could wrap this value in double quotes, like `"123"`.

-For some scenarios, or where you're using more complex types, To set a specific type, use the appropriate [Power Fx formula](advanced-power-fx.md) as per the following table:
+For some scenarios, or where you're using more complex types, use the appropriate [Power Fx formula](advanced-power-fx.md) to set a specific type.

 ## Variables pane